401 and State Water Quality Certification

 UPDATED REQUIREMENTS FOR FEDERAL 401 WQC APPLICATIONS

 DEM has updated the application requirements for federal 401 Water Quality Certifications to comply with the April 2022 Supreme Court decision to reinstate the 2020 401 Certification Rule.
-These requirements include submission of the Supplemental WQC Request Form and a request for a pre-application meeting 30 days before submission of an application.
-Please see the WQC Application Instructions and Required Enclosures document for details.
+These requirements include submission of the Supplemental WQC Request Form (first file listed below) and a request for a pre-application meeting 30 days before submission of an application.
+Please see the WQC Application Instructions and Required Enclosures document (second file listed below) for details.

 View permit status, historical information, and download available documents from our Permit Search below: